Air2air/northworks/public/content/c-walkuere-2010.md

 ---
 conversion_date: '2025-08-13'
 converted_from_html: true
-id: c_Walkuere_2010
+id: c-walkuere-2010
 publication:
-  date: "June"
+  date: June
-  publisher: "Cheryl North"
+  publisher: Cheryl North
 subjects:
 - do is
 - in my